colleen05/sheet-gen/README.md

 # Spreadsheet Generator

-A command-line utility (with a GUI wrapper) for generating XLS-formatted spreadsheets from various sources.
+A tool for generating XLS-formatted spreadsheets from various sources, available as either a command-line utility or GUI application.

 This was made for a school project.